pelithne/k8s/admin-account-access.md

 First, you need to create a **Service Connection** for your container registry, to use in your pipelines.

-Then, for AKS to be able to retrieve images from ACR, you need to create another service connection.
+Then, to access your AKS cluster from your pipeline, you need to create another service connection.

 ## Create Service Connections